TiXADZ/Write-Ups-THM-CTFs/Pickle_Rick.md

 /robots.txt           (Status: 200) [Size: 17]
 ```

 And we found a `login.php` page !
-(The portal.php page redirects us to login.php)
-So let's go to this page and try to login with the informations we gathered :
+(The portal.php page redirects us to login.php) so let's go to this page and try to login with the informations we gathered :

 ![img](https://github.com/TiXADZ/Write-Ups-THM-CTFs/blob/main/images/Pickle_Rick/4.PNG#center)